Kitselas Treaty and Kitsumkalum Treaty Negotiations

 On November 1, 2025, Kitsumkalum First Nation held their ratification vote for eligible voters, who voted in favour of ratifying their treaty and self-government constitution.
 Of the 705 eligible voters, 625 cast ballots on the treaty with 569 (approximately 91%) voting “yes;” 629 cast ballots on the constitution, with 563 (approximately 89.5%) voting “yes.”
 Based on these results, the ratification vote thresholds were met.

-- Ensure Aboriginal rights are recognized and not extinguished for Kitselas and Kitsumkalum and describe the parties’ agreement on the exercise of rights
+- Ensure Aboriginal rights are recognized and not extinguished or modified for Kitselas and Kitsumkalum and describe the parties’ agreement on the exercise of rights

-- Clarify that the treaties do not infringe or extinguish the rights of neighbouring First Nations
+- Clarify that the treaties do not affect or recognize the rights of neighbouring First Nations

 - Lay out negotiated approaches to self governance and law-making authorities